The old-fashioned tour trolley rumbles along the cobblestone streets of San Miguel de Allende.

 It’s safe and one of the world’s hottest (as in most fabulous) spots to visit.
 In 2018, it was named the “Best Small City in the World” by Condé Nast Traveler for the second consecutive year.

-It’s certainly one of the best places to visit in Mexico.
+It’s certainly one of the most beautiful colonial cities in Mexico.

 Recommended reading: Los Cabos Travel Guide to an Awesome Holiday!